rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

 * a unique USER ID
 * Azure Database for PostgreSQL
 * Azure Container Registry Instance and Password
+* A public GitHub id ( only required for the Pipeline Part )
 <br>

 ## Deploy an application